Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Details of Section

 \begin{lemma} Let $ S $ be an arbitrary split gadget.
-The following holds. \begin{thmEnumerate} \item For every minimal conforming partition $ \mathcal{R}_0 $ of $ S $ with stabbing number at most~$ 4 $ such that exactly~$ 0 $ reflex segments of $ \mathcal{R} $ intersect the in-stab of $V $, the following holds.
-Exactly~$ 3 $ reflex segments of $ \mathcal{R}_0 $ intersect the left out-stab of $V $, and exactly~$ 3 $ reflex segments of $ \mathcal{R}_0 $ intersect the right out-stab of $V $ (Figure~\ref{fig:splitGadgetStabbingN4}(d)). \item There exists a minimal conforming partition $ \mathcal{R}_1 $ of $ S $ with stabbing number at most~$ 4 $ such that exactly~$ 1 $ reflex segment of $ \mathcal{R}_1 $ intersect the in-stab of $V $, and such that the following holds.
-Exactly~$ 2 $ reflex segments of $ \mathcal{R}_1 $ intersect the left out-stab of $V $ and exactly~$ 2 $ reflex segments of $ \mathcal{R}_1 $ intersect the right out-stab of $V $ (Figure~\ref{fig:splitGadgetStabbingN4}(e)). \end{thmEnumerate} \end{lemma}
+The following holds. \begin{thmEnumerate} \item Consider an arbitrary minimal conforming partition $ \partition $ of $ S $ with stabbing number at most~$ 4 $.
+If~$ 0 $ reflex segments of $ \partition $ intersect the in-stab of $ S $ within $ S $, then exactly~$ 3 $ reflex segments of $ \partition _ 0 $ intersect the left out-stab of $ S $ within $ S $, and exactly~$ 3 $ reflex segments of $ \partition _ 0 $ intersect the right out-stab of $ S $ within $ S $ (Figure~\ref{fig:splitGadgetStabbingN4}(d)). \item For any $ i \in \{ 0 , 1 \} $, there exists a minimal conforming partition $ \partition _ i $ of $ S $ with stabbing number at most~$ 4 $ such that exactly~$ i $ reflex segments of $ \partition _ i $ intersect the in-stab of $ S $ within $ S $, and each out-stab of $ S $ intersects exactly $ 3 - i $ reflex segments of $ \partition _ i $ within $ S $ (Figure~\ref{fig:splitGadgetStabbingN4}(e)). \end{thmEnumerate} \end{lemma}

+Recall that a stabbing segment intersecting two gadgets propagates value~$ 0 $ exactly if it intersects three reflex segments in the gadget where it is the out-stab.
+Such a segment therefore cannot intersect reflex segments in the gadget where it is the in-stab (in a partition with stabbing number at most~$ 4 $).
+In this context, we rephrase Lemma~\ref{lem:splitGadgetStabbingN4}\ref{item:1,lem:splitGadgetStabbingN4} as: \begin{quote} If the in-stab of a split gadget propagates~$ 0 $, then both of its out-stabs also propagate~$ 0 $. \end{quote}